Methods of self-care to deal with stress and anxiety

 It’s common to feel stressed and anxious after a breast cancer diagnosis.
 Less stress often means less tension, fewer aches and pains, better sleep, and more enjoyment with those you love.
 Many people say these tips help them reduce stress and feel more in control.

 Get breast cancer information when you want it

 Be direct with your healthcare team and loved ones about what you want to know, and what you don’t want to know.
 Consider a second opinion about your treatment choices.

 “Dr. Google,” while helpful, can also stress people out.
 Limit your screen time by searching for a specific topic for a set period.
 If going online or reading books about cancer makes you tense, choose not to do it.
 When you want the information these resources provide, ask a trusted relative, a friend, or your providers for help.
 Always check what you find with your care team.

 Many newly diagnosed people gain helpful information by hearing or reading about the experiences of others who have had breast cancer.
 But do not assume that what you read online is accurate or that your experiences will be exactly the same.
 People often share their personal opinions, and reading wrong information can cause unnecessary stress.
 Ask your doctor or nurse to verify.
 Ask, could this be my experience?

 Safe places to talk

 Even if you have loving and supportive friends and family, talking to someone outside your circle can be helpful.
-Our community benefits from these strategies.

 Breast Cancer Support Groups